patmorin/patmorin.github.io/problems/gridobstacle.md

 </div>

 <div class="theorem">
-   The graph $G$ that is a 4-level subdivision of a triangle does not have a non-blocking grid-obstacle representation.
+   The graph $G$ that is a 4-level subdivision of a triangle does not have a non-blocking grid obstacle representation.
 </div>

 <div class="proof">